 Foster Care in the United States

-According to the data from the US Department of Health and Human Services, over 632,000 children in the United States were served (entered, existed, temporarily placed) in the foster care system in 2020.
+According to the data from the US Department of Health and Human Services, over 632,000 children in the United States were served (entered, existed, or temporarily placed) in the foster care system in 2020.
 Nationwide, 20,000 kids age out of foster care each year, many without much of anyone or anything to call their own.
-On any given year, 155,000 kids are waiting to be adopted with a waiting period of 9 to 18 months from the day of the official start of the paperwork.
-Many of these kids have special needs to where they need care around the clock, special medical equipment, ongoing medical treatments, surgeries and everything else.
-Some kids don’t arrive to the foster care system until they are older and often have behavioral issues or arrive with siblings that generally make them less likely to be adopted compared to younger children.
+In any given year, 155,000 kids are waiting to be adopted with a waiting period of 9 to 18 months from the day of the official start of the paperwork.
+Many of these kids have special needs where they need care around the clock, special medical equipment, ongoing medical treatments, surgeries, and everything else.
+Some kids don’t arrive in the foster care system until they are older and often have behavioral issues or arrive with siblings that generally make them less likely to be adopted compared to younger children.

 Click to read: Texas Adoption Resource Exchange (or click image below)

 If someone is looking for a child to adopt, there are official websites that have the profiles of the children needing permanent homes.
 Potential parents can use the online database where you can handpick the children based on a profile of characteristics and pictures.
 It is heartbreaking to think that a child would be adopted only if they have the exact criteria parents are looking for.
 Unless I’m misinterpreting the system, if you don’t like the child you can return him or her to foster care.
 This is a scenario where it just is what it is, and it is the norm.
-Personally I have no clue how to suggest otherwise so I don’t want to attack the system.
-I just don’t like it.
+Personally, I have no clue how to suggest otherwise so I don’t want to attack the system.

 Meanwhile, the state of Texas is abusing the abused.